Walking London's rivers

 What is the course about?

 London’s rivers provide a wildlife highway into the city and support a huge array of life, from eels to kingfishers.
-The Thames has transformed since the 'great stink' of 1858 and is now one of the cleanest city rivers in the world.
+The Thames has come a long way since the 'great stink' of 1858, although some environmental challenges remain.
 This course provides an introduction to London’s rivers followed by three riverside walks in very different areas; one in central London, one in Deptford and one in Barnes (not necessarily in that order).
 Start and finish points will be accessible by public transport.
 Exact locations and meeting points will be discussed in the first session.

 What will we cover?